moneyfacts blue coin icon

 • Here’s how you can start saving this kind of pot.

 Saving is a brilliant habit to get in to.
-The very first thing you should look at when starting to save is building an emergency fund.
+While you may have several different savings goals, the very first thing you should look at when starting to save is building an emergency fund.

-This fund aims to give you a buffer should you lose your job, or be faced with an unexpected expense that would otherwise cripple your finances.
+This fund aims to give you a financial buffer should you lose your job, or be faced with an unexpected expense that would otherwise cripple your finances.
+The goal of an emergency fund is to provide financial support if and when you need it, and is often built up in an easy access account.
+This way you can regularly add money to it, but can also quickly withdraw it when you need to.

-It will also give you some peace of mind, not to mention a feeling of some control in a situation where you might otherwise find yourself needing to borrow money.
+Simply, you need an emergency fund to ensure you don’t struggle financially should something unexpected impact your finances.
+This could be anything from being made redundant to needing to replace a boiler, or suddenly finding that you need a new car.
+It will also give you some peace of mind, not to mention a feeling of some control in a situation where you might otherwise find yourself needing to borrow money, helping you avoid expensive debt as well.

-How much you will need to stash in a savings account for your emergency fund will depend on your personal situation, but you would ideally want enough to cover your bills for a few months.
-It's generally recommended that you have around 3-4 months' worth of income saved in an emergency fund, just in case.
+How much you will need to stash in a savings account for your emergency fund will depend on your personal situation, but you would ideally want enough to cover your bills and essential expenses for a few months.
+It's generally recommended that you have around three to six months' worth of income saved in an emergency fund, just in case.

 Sometimes you might even have an inkling of a forthcoming emergency such as a hunch that your car might not make it through the next MOT, so you may want to up the amount you save in preparation.